Chaos and a trail of blood as nursing aide helped Las Vegas massacre victims

-LAS VEGAS (Reuters) - Images of carnage at a country music festival jolted Jacqueline Rodriguez as she checked her social media feeds on Sunday night, right after crawling into bed following a 12-hour shift as a nursing aide at Sunrise Hospital and Medical Center in Las Vegas.
+LAS VEGAS, Oct 6 (Reuters) - Images of carnage at a country music festival jolted Jacqueline Rodriguez as she checked her social media feeds on Sunday night, right after crawling into bed following a 12-hour shift as a nursing aide at Sunrise Hospital and Medical Center in Las Vegas.

 Rodriguez climbed back into her uniform, jumped into her gray Mazda 3 and raced back to the hospital at a speed that made the journey a lot shorter than its usual 15 minutes.